How Long Does Underwriting Take? A Timeline

 When you get a mortgage, whether you’re purchasing a new home or refinancing, your loan will go through a procedure called “underwriting.”

 When you’re excited to close on your loan, each new step in the process can be anxiety-inducing.
 What if this creates a hurdle that delays my closing, or prevents it from happening at all?
-This can be especially true during underwriting, where an underwriter will go through your financial life with a fine-tooth comb.
+This can be especially true during underwriting, where an underwriter will go through your financial life with a fine-toothed comb.

 Understanding how underwriting works and the average timeline of the process can help ease your anxieties and make you more prepared to handle issues that may arise while your loan is being underwritten.